AnneLonero/Clinical_Trials_Research_Project/README.md

     7. Convert corpus into document-term-matrix
     8. Run and train LDA model on document-term-matrix using Gensim library
     9. Create Interoptic Distance Map and Top-30 Most Relevant Terms for Topics

+We used an algorithm called Latent Dirichlet Association(LDA).
+This is a type of topic modeling that characterizes the rates at which words appear when discussing a particular topic.

 ![LDA visualization](Images/LDAvis.gif)

+On the left is an Interoptic Distance Map - each bubble represents a topic, the size of the bubble reflects relevance, and the further away they are the more different they are.
+As you can see the model found three pretty distinct topics: ‘funding’, ‘enrollment’, and ‘sponsor.’
+On the right are the most frequent words.
+The blue bar represents overall word frequency and the red bar represents that words frequency within the topic.
+Based on these results we can see that when sponsors decide to terminate a trial, which is about a third of the time, they tend to emphasize that it is not because of safety and is more often a business decision.
+Funding and recruitment issues were already prevalent but exacerbated by COVID.
+And the participant enrollment stage is a make-or-break point for a trial.

+This gave us more insight into studies that *failed*.
+For the next phase of the analysis we used supervised learning to explore why trials *succeed*, by building a model to predict the outcome of a trial.

 #### 4. Supervised Machine Learning
 For the analysis of the categorical data we used a variety of supervised learning models to test which model had the highest accuracy.
 Due to the different characteristics of observational and interventional studies, the data was segmented by study type.